Have a question that you don't see?

 We require your dog to be up-to-date on their Distemper/Parvo combination, and Rabies vaccines.
 Bordetella vaccines are highly recommended, but not required.
 We gladly accept titer tests in lieu of Distemper/Parvo.
 We strongly believe in not over-vaccinating our pets.
 Send us an email if you would like more information on the dangers of over-vaccination.
 Negative fecal tests and proof of spay/neuter will also be accepted.

-On your first day of daycare, bring a completed application, your dog's most recent vaccination record (see question below) and, of course, your dog.
-If your dog eats a lunch, bring that in a labeled container and we'll make sure he/she gets it during nap time.
-All our guests must wear a quick-release buckle collar collar with identification on both the collar and leash.
-If your dog arrives on a different type of collar, it will be removed and returned to you at the end of the day.
+On your first day of daycare, bring your dog on a quick release buckle collar and a flat 4-6 foot leash.
+Please have identification attached to your dogs collar.
+If your dog arrives on a different type of collar or harness, it will be removed and returned to you at the end of the day.
 Quick-release collars may be purchased from our lobby or may be rented for $5 per day.
+If your dog eats a lunch, bring that in a container labeled with your dog's first and last name, and we'll make sure he/she gets it during nap time.

 If you would like to fill out the daycare application ahead of time, click here.